cartesi/logger-dlib/README.md

 ## Off-chain Logger Module
 (logger directory)

 The Off-chain Logger python module implements a class and multiple functions that one can easily interact with the On-chain Logger contract.
 Including submitting data, zero-padding the data if size is not power of 2 and retrieve the original raw data simply with the merkle tree root hash later in the future.
+The module also checks the On-chain Logger if the desired data is already submitted to save unnecessary gas expenditure.
 The details of usage please refer to the tests section.

 ## Testing with the On-chain contract using Off-chain module (unit test)
 (test directory)